 In cases where microorganisms get through the primary deterrents, there is a back-up system— the specific defense mechanisms— which consists of two components: the humoral immune system and the cell mediated immune system.

 The humoral immune system protects against bacteria and viruses present in the fluids of the body.
-This system uses white blood cells, called B cells, which have the ability to recognize organisms that don't belong to the body.
+This system uses white blood cells, called B-cells, which have the ability to recognize organisms that don't belong to the body.
 In other words, if this isn't your house, get out!
 Intruders are referred to as antigens.
-B cells produce antibodies that recognize and bind to a specific antigen to identify it as an invader that needs to be terminated.
+B-cell lymphocytes produce antibodies that recognize and bind to a specific antigen to identify it as an invader that needs to be terminated.

 The cell mediated immune system protects against foreign organisms that have managed to infect body cells.
 It also protects the body from itself by controlling cancerous cells.
 White blood cells involved in cell mediated immunity are called T-cells.
 Unlike B cells, T-cells are actively involved with the disposal of antigens.
 They make proteins called T-cell receptors that help them recognize a specific antigen.
 There are three classes of T-cells that play specific roles in the destruction of antigens: Cytotoxic T-cells (which directly terminate antigens), Helper T-cells (which precipitate the production of antibodies by B-cells), and Suppressor T-cells (which suppress the response of B-cells and other T-cells).